Meettya/backbone.viewmodel/README.md

 ### Properties:

+    # model prop may be used to create specific Model from raw data
+    model       : BaseBB.Model  # default Backbone.Model
+    #track model changes and auto-update self state
+    autoupdate  : on            # default off
     ###
-    model prop may be used to create specific Model from raw data, by default VM use Backbone.Model
-    ###
-    model       : BaseBB.Model
-    ###
-    VM do not auto-update itself properties on model changes use this knob to turn it on
-    ###
-    autoupdate  : on
-    ###
     all keys in mapping will be 'mapped' self VM functions OR model attributes, with priority: function, than attributes
     ###
-    mapping :
+    mapping :                   # default {}
       color   : 'color'
       height  : 'getHeight'